Uvacoder/startpage-simple-gifs3/README.md

 ## List of changes:

 - Converted to CSS Flex
-- Fully responsive
+- Fully responsive layout
-- Support for multiple `bookmarks` containers, allowing more links
+- Support for multiple `bookmarks` containers
+- Tabbed navigation for `links` containers using slick carousel
-- Added Date/Time with JS async loader
+- Asynchronous JavaScript loader
+- Both JS and CSS files can be instantiated based on element classes in DOM
 - Added fade-in on page load
 - Fixed HTML validation issues
 - Re-organised images into their own folder